iiasa/CWatM/docu/tutorial.rst

 **********************************

 | The A cwatmexe.zip with all Python libraries and a test case (River Rhine)) is stored on:
-| `Source code on Github repository of CWATM <https://github.com/CWatM/CWatM>`_
+| `Source code on Github repository of CWatM <https://github.com/CWatM/CWatM>`_
-| `Executable cwatmexe.zip on Github repository of CWATM <https://github.com/CWatM/CWatM/blob/version091/cwatmexe.zip>`_
+| `Executable cwatmexe.zip on Github repository of CWatM <https://github.com/CWatM/CWatM/blob/version091/cwatmexe.zip>`_

 Test the executable model version